wdpypere/docs-test-comps/docs/CCM/options.md

     Retrun arrayref of selected profile path (via the PATH\_SELECTION\_METHODS)

+    All options are treated as initial paths.

+- default\_action

+    Set the default action `$action` if action is defined (use empty string to unset the default value).

+    Returns the default action.

 - action\_showcids

     the showcids action prints all sorted profile CIDs as comma-separated list